larkintuckerllc/aws-architect-associate/1/1.4/efs/README.md

 > File systems in the Max I/O mode can scale to higher levels of aggregate throughput and operations per second.
 This scaling is done with a tradeoff of slightly higher latencies for file metadata operations.
 Highly parallelized applications and workloads, such as big data analysis, media processing, and genomics analysis, can benefit from this mode.

+However, if your overall Amazon EFS workload will exceed 7,000 file operations per second per file system, we recommend the files system use Max I/O performance mode.

 &nbsp;

 > To move to a different performance mode, migrate the data to a different file system that was created in the other performance mode.